J4ckyLIM/Shell_Supervisor/README.md

 ```
 ## Use

-redirect to your folder containing the project
+Redirect to your folder containing the project

-compile all .c files
+Compile all .c files

-with this command:
+With this command:
 ```
 gcc <name of the file>.c -o <name of the Executable>
 ```